ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch08_lifeboat.md

 This is not to say that breaking the window to save your life is not wrong.
 It is, but it is a wrong that almost all of us would choose to commit rather than die.
 If I were on the verge of starving to death, I would steal an apple.
 This does not mean that it is *right* for me to steal the apple – it just means that I would do it – and must justly accept the consequences of my theft.[^10]

+[^10]: Of course, if I were such an incompetent or confused human being that I ended up on the verge of starvation, incarceration might be an improvement to my situation.

 ### Grey Areas

 The fact that certain “grey areas” exist in the realm of ethics has often been used as a justification for rank relativism.
 Since on occasion some things remain unclear (e.g. who initiated the use of violence), and since it is impossible to define objective and exact rules for every conceivable situation, the conclusion is often drawn that nothing can *ever* be known for certain, and that no objective rules exist for *any* situation.